section-engineering-education/engineering-education/content/articles/data-entry-support-with-html/index.md

 When you have proper and accurate information, automated alerts can be quite useful.
 Instead of sending notifications to every consumer with all of the communications, forms can be used to send notifications focusing on a certain segment of the audience with a certain message.

 * Integration of Apps Helps Examine Leads
 Customers' data entered in a request to receive an e-book or a newsletter can be quite beneficial to you.
-If your customized forms interact with other parties' programs, they will be immediately populated with information from the forms' input fields.
-The time saved by not manually inputting data can be used to evaluate and assist clients.
+If your customized forms interact with other programs, these programs will be populated with information from the forms' input fields which can be used to evaluate and assist clients.

 * Avoid Unnecessary Data
 The majority of website guests do not want to provide companies with any extra information.
 They must believe that they are receiving something in exchange for the information they are sharing.
 Websites can utilize survey testing to identify which forms are effective and make adjustments to the forms based on the results.